-Even small improvements to your demand forecasting process can have material impact to your business.
-Based on my experience, I identify some of the most common mistakes with forecasting demand, and provide the following tips to improve forecasting at your business.
+Even small improvements to your demand forecasting process can have a huge impact on inventory management.
+Based on my experience, I identify some of the most common mistakes with forecasting demand, and provide the following tips to improve demand forecasting in your own supply chain:

-Because a reliable sales pipeline is so important, you may choose to incentivize the sales team based on whether their pipeline reporting proves to be accurate.
-In my example above, the sales leaders were encouraged to report customer wins, as it affected their status on a leader board.
-However, this resulted in over-reporting of new wins and generated an inaccurate forecast of future demand.
-You should instead motivate the sales team to help you accurately forecast demand for your products, even making it part of the bonus structure.
+Because a reliable sales pipeline is so important in short term demand forecasting, you may choose to incentivize the sales team based on whether their pipeline reporting proves to be accurate.
+In my example above, the sales associates were strongly motivated to report customer wins, as it affected their status on a leader board.
+However, this resulted in over-reporting of customer demand.
+In turn, this faulty sales data generated an inaccurate forecast of future demand.
+You should instead motivate the sales team to help you accurately forecast short term demand for your products, even making it part of the bonus structure.

 Your customers have the best information on the growth prospects for their own businesses.
-While you can always perform a time series analysis of historical order patterns, you will still be guessing on the likely growth of these customers.
-If your largest customers are willing to share their forecast of expected purchases, you can incorporate this knowledge into your demand forecasting.
+While you can always perform a time series analysis of historical data, you will still be guessing on the likely growth of these customers.
+If your largest customers are willing to share their long term forecast of expected purchases, you can incorporate this knowledge into your own demand forecast model.

-Customers are frequently reluctant to provide a forecast of their upcoming demand, as they don’t want to be held accountable when actual demand is different from their forecast..
+Customers are frequently reluctant to provide a demand forecast of their future demand, as they don’t want to be held accountable when actual demand is different from their forecast.
 No one wants to give estimates if they aren’t required.
 As a consumer, have you called a contractor and asked for an estimate for a major house remodeling project?
-They generally will decline, and tell you they need much more details before even thinking of giving you a quote.
-The same holds true for your customers – They will hesitate to give you an estimate of product demand before they actually need the product.
+They generally will decline, and tell you they need more details before even thinking of giving you a quote.
+The same holds true for your customers – They will hesitate to give you an estimate of long term product demand before they actually need the product.

 So, how do you encourage your customers to begin forecasting demand for their own businesses?

-First, you could offer a price discount to customers who provide you with forecasts of future purchases.
-You can likely afford to give some price concession for this, as more accurate demand forecasting results in lower inventory costs for your business.
+First, you could offer a pricing concession to customers who provide you with forecasting data.
+You can likely afford to give some price concession for this, as more accurate demand forecasting results in better inventory planning for your business.
 You likely have the ability to sell at a slightly lower price, while still saving money on warehouse costs.
 Everybody wins!

 Alternatively, you could offer a guaranteed service level (or fill rate) to each consumer who is willing to forecast their product demand.
 For instance, you may have a typical fill rate of 94%.
 For those customers that assist you with forecasting demand, you may agree to guarantee a fill rate of 96%.
-With better forecasting, you should naturally have higher fill rates anyhow.
+Better forecasting helps you to have higher fill rates anyhow.
 Thus, this promise likely costs you very little.

-This is one of those cases where it is absolutely worth it to invest in education for your key employees.
+This is one of those cases where it is absolutely worth it to invest in education for your key supply chain employees.
 Find an online course, or even make plans for your employees to attend a course at the local university.
-Whatever route you take, it is important that the demand planner understand basics of statistics prior to deploying statistics-based software in your business.
-They should be comfortable with performing regression analysis, which is essentially a tool to calculate correlation between different sets of historical data.
+Whatever route you take, your demand planner will need to know the fundamentals of statistics prior to deploying statistics-based software in your business.
+They should be comfortable with performing regression analysis, which is essentially a tool to build a trend projection based on historical data.

 With this knowledge established, you can now employ basic statistical methods in your demand forecasting.
-As an example, if your business makes plumbing supplies, you may find that your business sales are highly correlated to the level of new construction starts.
-Or, if you make components for the automobile industry, you may find that your business growth is highly correlated with consumer purchases of new vehicles.
+As an example, if your business makes plumbing supplies, you may find that your historical sales data is highly correlated to the level of new construction starts.
+Or, if you make components for the automobile industry, you may find that demand for your products is highly correlated with consumer purchases of new vehicles.

 You can further refine your statistical analysis by implementing a software package designed specifically for demand forecasting.
 Software packages aren’t able to identify economic/industry predictors as described above, since that requires real humans that know your business.
 It requires human judgement to make decisions as to which industry data is most relevant.
 However, these packages do excel at performing time series analysis with historical data.
 Specifically, software is ideal at quantifying seasonal factors and order trends, both of which can further improve your forecasting.